BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/json.md

 ---

-# Viewing JSON in Browser
+# Viewing JSON in the Browser

 * Its mime-type is `application/json` which most browsers will display all on one line :-(
 * There are browser extensions that will render it better